mathiasrw/cmdmix/README.md

-Your text is well-written, but there are a few minor spelling and typographical corrections that can be made.
-Here's the revised version with corrections:

----

 # CMDmix

 _Execute a template CLI command with dynamic values_

 CMDmix is a very thin layer that allows you to treat CLI commands as templates and provide input parameters before executing the final command.
 This enhances the capabilities of `package.json` scripts and other command-line tools like Yarn and npm.